isummala/vstest/readme.txt

-this is to test visual studio code editor
+this is to test visual studio code editor git features some stuff added